GreenJackets Unveil New Identity

 News Release

-AUGUSTA, GA - The Augusta GreenJackets, South Atlantic League affiliate of San Francisco Giants, unveiled their new identity program at 11:30am on Wednesday December 6th.
+AUGUSTA, GA - The Augusta GreenJackets, South Atlantic League affiliate of San Francisco Giants, unveiled their new identity program.

 "We wanted the new look of the GreenJackets to reflect Riverside Village, SRP Park and the classical charm of Hammonds Ferry," stated Jeff Eiseman GreenJackets President & Partner.
 "This new look, which will be prevalent throughout the park, will feel right at home with the design of the venue and represent the GreenJackets as we enter a new era of baseball in the CSRA"